thomasWeise/aitoa/book/comparing/tests/README.md

 - $A = (2, 5, 6, 7, 9, 10)$ and
 - $B = (1, 3, 4, 8)$

-From this, we can compute the arithmetic means:
+From this, we can estimate the arithmetic means:

 - $\mean(A)=\frac{39}{6}=6.5$ and
 - $\mean(B)=\frac{16}{4}=4$.